QCrypt/website-2021/content/online-conference.md

 ## General format
-The online edition of QCrypt 2020 will have a similar format than  other conferences such as [Eurocrypt 20](https://eurocrypt.iacr.org/2020/) and [PKC 20](https://pkc.iacr.org/2020/) that were recently held online.
+The online edition of QCrypt 2021 will have a similar format as other conferences such as [Eurocrypt 20](https://eurocrypt.iacr.org/2020/) and [PKC 20](https://pkc.iacr.org/2020/) that were held online.
 The authors of accepted papers are asked to prepare and upload a 20-25 minute video of their talks that will be available on [our YouTube channel](https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw) several days before the conference.

-From Monday, 10 August to Friday, 14 August 2020,
+From Monday, 23 August to Friday, 27 August 2021,

 - the main program of the conference takes place as zoom webinar,
 - the poster sessions and networking breaks will take place in a virtual Meet & Greet Room (featured by <a href="https://remo.co" target="_blank">https://remo.co</a>),
 - participants can talk to each other on Slack.

-All partipants of QCrypt 2020 are bound to the [code of conduct](/code-of-conduct-online) which in particular states that they have to represent themselves by the full name that they use for their professional work.
+All partipants of QCrypt 2021 are bound to the [code of conduct](/code-of-conduct-online) which in particular states that they have to represent themselves by the full name that they use for their professional work.
 Violations of the code of conduct should be reported as [indicated here](/code-of-conduct-online).

 ### Tutorial talks, Invited talks
 The tutorial and invited talks are given live on the zoom webinar, and simultaneously streamed to YouTube.
 Webinar participants can ask questions via the zoom Q&A functionality.
 The speaker will answer the most important questions after the talk on zoom.
 After each session, the speaker is moving over to the Meet & Greet Room and will be available there to answer more individual questions (as it is usually the case at real-life conferences).
 The tutorial and invited talks are recorded and will be made available on the YouTube channel for offline watching.